Opentrons/opentrons/api/docs/source/v2/new_labware.rst

     Column "1" has 4 wells
     Row "A" has 6 wells

-So, since our methods return either lists or dictionaries, you can iterate through them as you would regular python data structures.
+Methods return either lists or dictionaries, iterate through them as regular python data structures.

 For example, if I wanted to access the individual wells of row 'A' in my well plate, I could simply do: